-Rebecca is a National Geographic Young Explorer who works in Peru and Canada on projects related to Indigenous health and anthropology.
+Rebecca is a National Geographic Explorer who works in Peru and Canada on projects related to environmental and physical health.

-Rebecca has over 4 years of research and project management experience in Indigenous health and climate change adaption in Peru and Canada.
-She has studied human-centered and empathetic design, and collaborated on work to improve Indigenous health advocacy in Canada.
+Rebecca has over 6 years of research and project management experience in health and climate change adaption in Peru and Canada.
+She has studied human-centered and empathetic design, and collaborated with Indigenous doctors and leaders on work to improve health advocacy in Canada.

 Rebecca has received both a Young Explorer and Early Career grant from the National Geographic Society.
-Her previous work looked at how Indigenous Amazonian perceptions of health and well-being relate to spiritual beliefs, and what this means for the design of health interventions.
+Her previous work looked at how perceptions of health and well-being relate to spiritual beliefs in the Amazon, and what this means for the design of health interventions that are inclusive of all belief systems.

 Various presentations and media engagement - instagram, FB live, with Inkaterra and National Geographic